Shekinah-Myrtle/final-project/README.md

 -
 ** Output Files**

-The script generates the following Excel files:
+The script generates the following Excel files where this excel has the cleaned dataset:
-- `raw_data_processed.xlsx` – Cleaned version of the original dataset
+- ICE database named as 'CTPROJECTDB'
-- `metrics_analysis.xlsx` – Key metrics computed per material
+- material comparsion dataset
-- `visualization_data.xlsx` – Data prepared for graphs and charts
-- `final_cleaned_data.xlsx` – **Final cleaned and processed datasetfor analysis and visualization**
+- `finalDataSet.xlsx` – **Final cleaned and processed datasetfor analysis and visualization**